by Texas Homesteader~

 A quick homemade meal is as close as my fridge.
-Other than using the meatloaf as the main entree, the servings can also be cut into meatballs to be mixed into spaghetti or crumbled to go into quesadillas or any other ground meat dish – so versatile!
+Other than using the meatloaf as the main entrée, the servings can also be cut into meatballs to be mixed into spaghetti or crumbled to go into quesadillas or any other ground meat dish – so versatile!

-Using this method I’ve only heated up the oven once and the mess in the kitchen is only cleaned up once, yet several meals of this entree are waiting for me in the freezer.
+Using this method I’ve only heated up the oven once and the mess in the kitchen is only cleaned up once, yet several meals of this entrée are waiting for me in the freezer.

 A Whole Bag Of Potatoes?

 Are you having a hard passing up that great sale on potatoes because you don’t think your family can eat them all before they go bad?
 Go ahead and BUY THEM!

 Then I plop them into my large stock pot.
 I cover the pot, turn on the heat until the water boils then turn off the heat & leave the pot covered until the potatoes are soft.
-Saves propane!

 Then I drain the potatoes and mash them.
 I don’t add any seasoning at all until they’re ready to be consumed.

 You can also use the mashed potatoes in other ways such as thickening some kinds of soups, adding to homemade bread for that extra oomph, or frying up potato cakes.

 Too Many Oranges

 We ate them fresh as often as we could of course.
 But it was apparent we could not consume all of these oranges before they went bad.
 What to do?

-Out came our manual juicer and bada-bing, bada-boom – the orange abundance was magically transformed into orange juice, my hubbies favorite beverage.
-It only took a couple of minutes to juice all of those oranges.
+Out came our manual juicer and bada-bing, bada-boom – the orange abundance was magically transformed into orange juice, RancherMan’s favorite beverage.

 Then I popped the jars into the freezer so we can enjoy fresh-squeezed orange juice at a later date.
 No waste!